zonemaster/zonemaster-backend/docs/Installation.md

 sudo install -v -m 755 ./tmpfiles.conf /usr/lib/tmpfiles.d/zonemaster.conf
 ```

+> If this is an update of Zonemster-Backend, you should remove any
+> `/etc/init.d/zm-backend.sh` and `/etc/init.d/zm-centos.sh` (scripts from
+> previous version of Zonemaster-Backend).

 ### 3.2 Database engine installation and configuration (CentOS)

 Check the [declaration of prerequisites] to make sure your preferred combination
 of operating system version and database engine version is supported.

+The installation instructions below assumes that this is a new installation.
+If you upgrade and want to keep the database, go to section
+[7.4](#74-upgrade-zonemaster-database) first.
+If you instead want to start
+from afresh, then go to section [7.3](#73-cleaning-up-the-database) and remove
+the old database first.

+If you keep the database, skip the initialization of the Zonemaster database,
+but if you have removed the old Zonemaster database, then do the initialization.

 #### 3.2.1 Instructions for MySQL (CentOS)